DavAug/chi/docs/source/getting_started/quick_overview.rst

 *****************************

-While the simulation of mechanistic model outputs and measurements is an interesting feature of chi in its own right, the inference of model parameters from real-world measurements is arguably even more interesting.
+While the simulation of mechanistic model outputs and measurements is an interesting feature of Chi in its own right, the inference of model parameters from real-world measurements is arguably even more interesting.
 In this overview, we will use the simulated measurements from above to infer model parameters, but in practice the simulated measurements may be straightforwardly replaced by real-world measurements.

-Inference in chi leverages the fact that the mechanistic model and the error model define a distribution for the modelled measurements :math:`y`.
+Inference in Chi leverages the fact that the mechanistic model and the error model define a distribution for the modelled measurements :math:`y`.
 In the case of a Gaussian error model, as in the previous example, the distribution of the measurements is (yet again) a Gaussian distribution